cetorchia/climate-map/README.md

 # Important notes

-* Coordinates in OSM and geoJSON are `[longitude, latitude]`, but coordinates in netCDF4 and the transformation code are `[latitude, longitude]`.
+* Coordinates in OSM and geoJSON are `[longitude, latitude]`, but coordinates in the datasets and the transformation code are `[latitude, longitude]`.
 Make sure which is which in every case.

 # Data source(s)